AweSkyBear/fp-switch-on/README.md

 - it has TypeScript support and checks stuff nicely

 ## Features
-- pass `paths` (a case-to-function map) which returns a function (which accepts the `choice`)
+- pass `paths` (a case-to-function map) which returns a function (which accepts the `choice` or `case` to be evaluated)
 - no default case
+- use the return value of the final function if needed
 - sweet TypeScript support
-- 2 methods:
+- API - 2 methods:
   - `switchOn` (alias of `basedOn`)
-    - expects all paths to be satisfied, e.g. all choices to be present in the map, otherwise a TS error occurs
+    - expects all paths to be satisfied, e.g. all choices to be present in the map, otherwise a TS error occurs **and** if we are passing a value dynamically (no static check), the function will error out if the value is not present
   - `switchOnPartial` (alias of `basedOnPartial`)
-    - expects paths to be valid but not exhausted (no error if only *some* of them are present in the map)
+    - expects paths to be valid but not exhaustive (no error if only *some* of them are present in the map) **and** if we execute the final func with a path (`case`) not present in the map, then `undefined` is returned

+See the examples below : )

 ## Usage Examples